cookiengineer/gooey/README.md

 - Static elements can never be removed from the DOM
 - Static elements can have DOM event listeners
-- Static elements always have an `id` property
 - Dynamic elements can be removed from the DOM
 - Dynamic elements should not have DOM event listeners